 General Education Component

 A department’s General Education (GE) courses will be reviewed during the normal program planning cycle.
-There will be a new section in a department’s self-study that addresses GE.
+The following are required:

 The GE Advisory Committee (GEAC) (per University Policy F15-13 [pdf]) then receives the GE section of the department’s program planning self-study and reviews the materials on individual courses: